 AquaSportsPlanet is an Amazon Associate.
 As an Associate, we earn from qualifying purchases.
 We also maintain affiliate relationships with other companies.
 Purchases made through affiliate links pay us a commission but do not increase cost to the buyer.
 For a full list, read our affiliate disclosure statement.

 There are also wakeboard parks for those persistent wakeboarders that can’t get out on a boat.
 These are usually man-made ponds with a giant pulley overhead, think modified ski-lift.
 Riders wait their turn as a handle comes around to tow them.
 These places feature ramps and rails for practicing freestyle tricks.

 Here’s a list of wakeboard lessons and trips using boats or water parks, along with other water sports activities from around the world that you can book on Viator.

 Winches are used when riding in tight spots that a boat can’t fit.
 These are personally some of my favorite videos to watch, as riders really push the edge of where wakeboarding is possible.
 You can even buy these winches from KrakenBoardSports.

 Getting the Gear for the Board Sport You Choose

 Both snowboarding and wakeboarding require equipment.
 The table below lists what you’ll need for each.
-All wakeboarding gear links take you to Water Outfitters while the snowboard links will send you to Summit Sports.
+Clicking links takes you to Amazon product pages for each category.